 Axiology: what is the right thing to do?
 The answer could be fleshed out in the following way.
-First show that there are four irreducible versions of this question - make use of meditations performed by Descartes, Kant, Deleuze and Meillassioux to describe four versions of the subject that “must” be real, and then taking the unique step of showing that they are all real and are irreducible (these are the Four Alimonies).
-Then show that there are four trajectories of truth along these four axes, which give rise to four distinct philosophical Arenas (Axiology itself, along with Metaphysics, Cosmogony and Eschatology).
+First show that there are four irreducible versions of this question - make use of meditations performed by Descartes, Kant, Deleuze and Meillassioux to describe four versions of the soul that “must” be real, and then take the unique step of showing that they all four of them are acutally real (as opposed to singling one of them out) and that they are irreducible (these are the Four Alimonies).
+Then show that there are four trajectories of truth - or modes of emancipation - along these four axes, which give rise to four distinct philosophical Arenas (Axiology itself, along with Metaphysics, Cosmogony and Eschatology).
 Then show that each of these Arenas has an implicit Value as its horizon, and declare that these are the four new values that should govern the civilization that will come after ours (Sovereignty, Hierarchy, Emancipation, Individuation).

 It may well be the case that the only means of sustaining a state of consciousness freed from social programming is to be at work on a cosmology and an account of history - to give a law to the world.
 That’s the wager of The Ark Work and Transcendental Qabala, at any rate.